davidc6/exploring_rust/code-samples/README.md

 - `Rc` and `Arc` are types provided by the standard library that allows values to have multiple owners under certain conditions
 - One can borrow a reference to a value and references are non-owning pointers with limited lifetimes

+#### Slice type

+- Allows to reference a segment of a contigous collection rather than the whole collection
+- It is a reference so does not have ownership

 #### Moves

 - Assigning value to a var, passing it to fn / returning it from fn does not copy a value it moves it